Arithmetics in number systems with cubic base: Case with two negative conjugates

 \begin{proof} The proof is by induction on $k$.
 If $k=1$, then $\langle x_1\rangle_{\beta}=a$ and we can get the required form in the following proces.

 Assume the formula holds for $k$; we will prove it for $k+1$.
 To get the similar representation for $k+1$, let move the fractional point in this representation for $k$ a add $2a$ to the new last digit, i.e., the digit on the position 0.
-By this procedure, we obtain some representation of $x_{k+1}$, which does not have the form given in the statement of our lemma.
-By repeated adding of zero, we can derive it.
+By this procedure, we obtain some representation of $x_{k+1}+x_{k+1}$, which does not have the form given in the statement of our lemma.
+By repeated adding of zero, we can derive it. { } We next modify only the end of the previous representation. { } As we can see, we have deduced the desired form.